-Once the transcript request has been received a member of the Examinations and Assessment Team will contact you to confirm receipt and let you know when it is expected to be completed.
+Once the transcript request has been received a member of the Student Support Team will contact you to confirm receipt and let you know when it is expected to be completed.
 Once a member of the Team has confirmed completion you will be able to collect your replacement transcript from the LSS Reception (MB775).

 This information is for current students only.
 If you have graduated from Aston, please see How can I get a replacement transcript?
 (Alumni)